MewtwoPro/libjpeg/libjpeg.md

 On some systems your application may need to set up a signal handler to ensure that temporary files are deleted if the program is interrupted.
-This is most critical if you are on MS-DOS and use the jmemdos.c memory manager back end;
+This is most critical if you are on MS-DOS and use the `jmemdos.c` memory manager back end;
 it will try to grab extended memory for temp files, and that space will NOT be freed automatically.
-See cjpeg.c or djpeg.c for an example signal handler.
+See `cjpeg.c` or `djpeg.c` for an example signal handler.

-It may be worth pointing out that the core JPEG library does not actually require the stdio library: only the default source/destination managers and error handler need it.
-You can use the library in a stdio-less environment if you replace those modules and use jmemnobs.c (or another memory manager of your own devising).
-More info about the minimum system library requirements may be found in jinclude.h.
+It may be worth pointing out that the core JPEG library does not actually require the `stdio` library: only the default source/destination managers and error handler need it.
+You can use the library in a stdio-less environment if you replace those modules and use `jmemnobs.c` (or another memory manager of your own devising).
+More info about the minimum system library requirements may be found in `jinclude.h`.

 ADVANCED FEATURES